 The Boettcher Scholarship is the most prestigious merit-based scholarship available to graduating high school seniors in Colorado and was modeled after the Rhodes Scholarship Program.

 Each of the forty (40), four-year Scholarships includes the following elements:

 - FULL TUITION AND FEES: The Scholarship covers tuition as well as laboratory and other special fees at any of these accredited, four-year Colorado undergraduate institutions:

-Adams State College, Colorado Christian University, Colorado College, Colorado School of Mines, Colorado State University, Colorado State University – Pueblo, Fort Lewis College, Johnson & Wales University, Colorada Mesa University, Metropolitan State University, Regis University, University of Colorado at Boulder, University of Colorado at Colorado Springs, University of Colorado at Denver, University of Denver, University of Northern Colorado and Western State College.
+Adams State University, Colorado Christian University, Colorado College, Colorado School of Mines, Colorado State University, Colorado State University – Pueblo, Fort Lewis College, Johnson & Wales University, Colorada Mesa University, Metropolitan State University of Denver, Regis University, University of Colorado Boulder, University of Colorado Colorado Springs, University of Colorado Denver, University of Denver, University of Northern Colorado and Western State Colorado University.

 - LIVING STIPEND: Each Scholar receives $2,800/year to help defray the cost of room and board.

 - BOOK ALLOWANCE: The Scholarship also includes a book allowance, the amount of which is determined by the host institution each semester/quarter.

 - CAMPUS ENRICHMENT PROGRAMMING: The Foundation provides funding to enable schools to offer special programs and opportunities to enrich the undergraduate educations of their Boettcher Scholars.
 Although the funds have supported a variety of opportunities, the money must be applied toward experiences that are academically enriching and particularly helpful to Boettcher Scholars as they prepare for graduate school and/or a future career.

 - SCHOLAR GRANTS: Click here to learn more about these additional grants.